 - Translator for 165 languages and dialects

-- LDAC and 3 aptX Bluetooth codecs
+- LDAC and 3 aptX audio codecs

-- The highs can be a bit harsh
+- Highs are a bit harsh

-- Sometimes the balanced armature driver resonates
+- Sometimes the armature driver resonates

-- Battery life is less than advertised
+- Playback time is less than advertised

 Sound